heathergreerklein/heathergreerklein.github.io/resume/index.md

 layout: page
 ---
 ## Currently
-__DuraSpace__
+__LYRASIS (Formerly DuraSpace; organizations merged in July 2019)__
+ - `June 2019 - Present` __Outreach & Engagement Coordinator, Digital Technology Services Divison__
- - `October 2016 - Present` __Services Coordinator (Independent Contractor)__
+ - `October 2016 - June 2019` __Services Coordinator__
-- I manage the suite of DuraSpace web service offerings -- DuraCloud, DSpaceDirect, and ArchivesDirect -- which are designed to make digital repositories and digital preservation best practices accessible to organizations of any size.
-I administer the lead to sales process, support new customers in onboarding and training, and provide exceptional customer service to ensure customer satisfaction and continued services growth.
+- Manage the suite of DuraSpace web service offerings -- DuraCloud, DSpaceDirect, and ArchivesDirect -- which are designed to make digital repositories and digital preservation best practices accessible to organizations of any size.
+Administer the lead to sales process, support new customers in onboarding and training, and provide ongoing service support.
+- Create and produce training materials, including support documentation, information sessions, and webinars.
+- Act as a project manager for projects related to hosted services including exploratory work, pilot programs, and partner collaborations.
+- Assigned special role as DSpace 7 Product Manager to assist with the marketing and management of the DSpace version 7 preview release.

 ## Education